-- Research studies have the resources necessary to protect participants: - O Adequate time for the researchers to conduct and complete the research. - o Adequate number of qualified staff - o Adequate facilities - o Access to a population that will allow recruitment of the necessary number of participants. - O Availability of medical or psychosocial resources that participants might need because of the research.
+- Research studies have the resources necessary to protect participants: - o Adequate time for the researchers to conduct and complete the research. - o Adequate number of qualified staff - o Adequate facilities - Access to a population that will allow recruitment of the necessary number of participants. - Availability of medical or psychosocial resources that participants might need because of the research.

-For proposed changes to the research, including any change to mitigate potential harm to participants, the PI must submit an Amendment/Modification Form to the IRB describing any resulting changes in the level of risk to participants, and explaining the risk level and potential benefits.
-If the federal support status of a study reviewed and granted an Exemption under Geisinger's flexible provisions (described above) changes, it is the responsibility of the Principal Investigator to notify the IRB immediately via amendment/modification so the research can be reviewed under the Common Rule, 45 CFR 46.
+For proposed changes to the research, including any change to mitigate potential harm to participants, the PI must submit an Amendment/Modification Form to the IRB describingany resulting changes in the level of risk to participants, and explaining the risk level and potential benefits.
+If the federal support status of a study reviewed and granted an Exemption under Geisinger's flexible provisions (described above) changes, it is the responsibility of the Principal Investigator to notify the IRB immediately via amendment/modification so the research can be reviewed under the HHS Final Rule (2018 Revised Common Rule), 45 CFR 46.